Exploring Generalizable Automated Program Repair with Large Language Models: Introduction

 Machine Learning (ML) techniques, specifically Large Language Models (LLM), play a significant role in the SE and APR community's most recent research efforts.
 Due to their pre-training on large amounts of open-source code and due to their enormous capacity, LLMs have demonstrated problem-solving skills over a wide range of tasks~\cite{zhao_survey_2023}.
 In APR, recent works~\cite{alpharepair,chatrepair} have shown that LLMs can be used to generate repairs and build SE agents \cite{autocoderover,specrover,yang2024swe}, which attempt to mimic the work of software engineers.
 Nevertheless, most of the current LLM-based APR approaches use LLMs in a rather ad-hoc strategy (e.g., ~\cite{alpharepair,fitrepair,tare2023,hossain2024}), and while some existing works study the usage of LLMs in a more systematic way (e.g.,~\cite{huang2023empirical,silva2024repairllama,Jiang2023}), they all fall short on at least one of the following points: (i) the investigation is based on one specific LLM only, (ii) no/limited exploration of various prompting strategies/designs is conducted, in particular regarding repair ingredients (like information about failing test cases, bug reports/descriptions, error messages, etc.), (iii) a perfect Fault Localization (FL) is assumed to be given, which represents an unrealistic assumption in a practical setting, and (iv) only one specific benchmark with one programming language is covered, e.g., \defectsFourJ~\cite{DBLP:conf/issta/JustJE14}.

 To address the above issues and to provide a comprehensive overview of the current research landscape of APR, this work presents a systematic empirical evaluation with state-of-the-art \textit{closed} and \textit{open} LLMs on multiple benchmarks \textit{across} programming languages.
 Hereby, we refer to \textit{open} models as those with publicly available weights\footnote{Note that, according to our definition, open models may not necessarily come with open-source licenses, and that -- unlike their weights -- their training code and/or data may remain undisclosed.}, whereas \textit{closed} LLMs are proprietary models whose weights, training data, and model architectures have not been publicly released.
 Particularly, we compare closed models like Claude 3.7 Sonnet, Gemini 1.5 Pro, OpenAI o3-mini, and OpenAI GPT-4o with open ones like Llama 3.3, CodeLlama, and DeepSeek Coder on benchmarks for Java (\defectsFourJ~\cite{DBLP:conf/issta/JustJE14}), JavaScript (BugsJS~\cite{bugsjs2023}), Python (BugsInPy~\cite{DBLP:conf/sigsoft/WidyasariSLQPTT20}), and PHP (BugsPHP~\cite{DBLP:conf/msr/PramodSTSW24}).
+In total, we generated and evaluated $\approx 195,000$ patches in four programming languages and fixed $542$ out of $712$ bugs.

 We study the following aspects: (1) The question of whether certain LLMs display language-agnostic repair capabilities.
 (2) The influence of different information sources in the prompt (specifically, localization and test errors).
 (3) The robustness of LLMs to the quality of Fault Localization (FL).
 To do so, we systematically evaluate LLMs' APR accuracy for line-level vs function-level localization, and when combined with a real-world spectrum-based automated FL.
 (4) The performance across different patch complexity levels (i.e., single-line, single-hunk, multi-hunk).